SupertigerDev/better-in-game-chat/README.md

 ### Most game chat systems currently:
 - Close on you for no reason
-- Close when on the loading screen
+- Close when you're on the loading screen and no way to chat while the game is loading
 - Close when you res-pawn
 - Have a chat delay bug (I hate you Valorant)